PROJECT: Building the evidence base to support climate negotiators

 - A review of possible methodologies for monitoring and evaluating outcomes and impacts of projects and programmes to support international negotiators

 3) A set of short briefing notes summarising lessons learnt and best practice in negotiation support approaches.
-We anticipate that seven briefing notes will be required, but the final number will be determined in discussion with CDKN
+Seven briefing notes were produced as required by CDKN.

 CDKN funding: £53,000